Important information for applicants

 - tours abroad by Swiss ensembles and musicians as well as performances at internationally renowned festivals and venues.
 A significant part of the programmes must be dedicated to contemporary Swiss music.
 The amount of support provided is linked to the travel expenses involved.
 Event organisers are expected to make an appropriate contribution to local costs and fees;

-- foreign ensembles and event organisiers for the premiere of Swiss compositions respectively if there is a focus on contemporary Swiss music in their programme.
+- foreign ensembles and event organisers for the premiere of Swiss compositions respectively if there is a focus on contemporary Swiss music in their programme.

 Pro Helvetia supports arts and audience projects in Switzerland that engage audiences in personal encounters with professional artistic creation and thereby heighten their awareness of artistic works and presentations.
 Projects can be considered for promotion if they contain an innovative approach to outreach and education in practice and therefore are of nationwide exemplary nature or if they focus on more than one linguistic region in Switzerland.

-Pro Helvetia supports publications that deal with topics of Swiss music from a contemporary perspective.
-(Cf. Guidelines Culture and Society).
+Pro Helvetia also supports the translation of theme-based publications dealing with topics of Swiss music production from a contemporary perspective.
+The authors do not necessarily have to be Swiss.